-At Westvale Park, our vision is to provide children with a range of opportunities and experiences in Religious Education (RE) so they develop a broad understanding of the subject.
+At Westvale Park, we provide children with a range of opportunities and experiences in Religious Education (RE) so they develop a broad understanding of the subject.
 We follow the Surrey Agreed Syllabus for RE.
 Our main aim is to develop tolerance, respect and understanding of others and their beliefs.
-At Westvale Park we feel the best way to do this is to enrich learning by children having first hand experiences through trips, visits and workshops.
+At Westvale Park, we feel the best way to do this is to enrich learning by children having first hand experiences through trips, visits and workshops.
 These practical, hands on experiences encourage curiosity, develop understanding and instil the tolerance needed to thrive in our diverse community.
 These approaches help to promote British Values and Spiritual, Moral, Social and Cultural (SMSC) development, supporting children with the opportunities, responsibilities and experiences of the present day and the future.

 The Surrey agreed syllabus for Religious Education aims that all children:

 Demonstrate an appreciation of the nature of religion and belief and the important contribution of religious

 and spiritual insights and values to the individual’s search for meaning in life, whilst acknowledging that

 this may also come from a non-religious perspective.

 Develop knowledge and understanding of Christianity, and of the other principal religions and beliefs

 represented in Great Britain, both through their history and contemporary diverse expressions.

 Develop interest in and enthusiasm for the study of religion & beliefs and enhance their own spiritual, moral, social and cultural development.

 Develop the ability to make reasoned, informed and creative responses to religious and moral issues.